ModischFabrications/Verdandi_Code/README.md

 ### CPP Formatting
 We are using the Clang Formatter with the style configuration from the included ´.clang-format´ file.
 For that install the [Clang compiler](https://github.com/nextcloud/desktop/wiki) as well as the Clang-Format extension for vscode.

+### Uploading the file system
+In order to increase speed and reduce memory, files should be stored in the GNU zip file format on the ESP.
+The files that need to be uploaded onto the file system are:
+- `src/website/index.html`
+- `src/website/script.js`
+- `src/website/style.css`

+To do that, use your favourite zip tool to compress them into a `.gz` file.
+Place these files in the `data` folder and upload the file system image.

 ## Related projects and links

 This is a follow up to a now deprecated previous project of mine: https://github.com/ModischFabrications/RGB_Clock